BF/SF Bassman

 The 1964-65 AA864 circuit/model has been very popular among by ampoholics, collectors and idealists.
 It was Leo Fender’s original blackface Bassman circuit design.
 Not only was it simple and robust, it delivered pure, fat and sparkling Fender blackface tone.
 The AB165 model came with a couple of “CBS tweaks” after the takeover in 1965.
 Some say the changes were unfortunate, but there are many players who find the AB165 tone to be equally good, if not better.
 CBS Fender made an interesting move with the AB165 wiring the normal channel so that is also uses second preamp tube (V2 12ax7), just like the Bass channel does in both AA864 and AB165.
 The previous AA864 only used one preamp tube V3 before the phase inverter.
 And unlike the AB763-design where just one half of a tube is used, both halfs/triodes are used in the AB165 Bassman.
 This means that the AB165, if turned up, will have more breakup, compression and sag than the AA864 Bassman and the AB763-amps.
 Who doesn’t appreciate these things?

 The power amp section of the AB165 got a couple of bad tweaks.
 One is the stupid, unbalanced bias circuit and a strange implementation of the strange negative feedback loop which was never seen in any Fender amp before or after.
 The bias setup will not affect the tone as long as you are lucky and able to find a sweet bias spot with a set of tubes.
 But the negative feedback will.
-However, the most noticable change in the AB165 was introducing a gain stage in the normal channel.
+However, the most noticeable change in the AB165 was introducing a gain stage in the normal channel.

 What can we possibly draw from this knowledge with the AB165 and AA864?
 Is there any point in doing a blackface converting of silverface amps?
 We’d say not really.
 The blackface AB165 and silverface AA270 have great tone as it is.
 If you are really interested in blackfacing or modding your Bassman, you should read the next chapter first.